openhealthcare/opal-lab/README.md

 ### Summary

-LabTests are an abstraction for the OPAL framework that allows for the inclusion of different types of test.
+LabTests are an abstraction for the Opal framework that allows for the inclusion of different types of test.

 To declare tests, you can just declare a proxy class that inherits from LabTest for example: